dvanderelst/GradStats/02 Data Wrangling/3-Cleaning-Data.md

 larger files than you can open (as text) in Rstudio.
 Keep the file open while you’re cleaning it!

-### Detecting outliers
+### Detecting Errors in Data

-Outliers (as errors) can be most easily identified using graphs (See later).
+Errors can be most easily identified using graphs (See later).
 However, some textual output might be useful as well.

 Let’s read in some data (see `codebook.txt` for info about the variables).